kev-rod43/README-generator/README.md

   ## Installation

-  To install the app, make a clone of this respository, and ensure you have node installed. run the index.js file found in the root using node.js.
+  -To install the app, make a clone of this respository, and ensure you have node and npm installed.
+  -Install npm package, then run the index.js file found in the root using node.js.

   ## Usage